aguxai/aguxai.github.io/_posts/2017-9-18-understanding-dota-2.md

 Image source : https://www.killping.com

 Since you're a new player, i suggest that you can spend your time to learn dota 2 by articles published by purge r if you curious about the gameplay you can practice with bot, by clicked at Learn on dota 2 board at your game.
 Sure, your skill will be upgraded by got practice, practice, and practice.
-At this paper i will teach you about basic and become a good player and got commended, doesn't matter if you're a newcoming player, if you play good the team will commended you.
+At this paper i will teach you about basic and become a good player and y got commended, doesn't matter if you're a newcoming player, if you play good the team will commended you.

 **The Team**